sdsmt-robotics/Controller/README.md

 ## Robotics Controller

-- An STM32 based remote controller
+- An STM32 based remote controller and an XBEE